Devices Menu#

 • Host

-Some tiles include Read or Change links in blue.
-Select these links to view or update the information.
+Some information tiles include Read or Change.
+Select Read to view additional information, or select Change to update the setting.

-Note: The secure engine and connectivity firmware information is not shown by default.
-To view them, click Read.
+Note: Secure engine firmware and connectivity firmware information is hidden by default.
+Select Read to display it.

 Firmware Menu Options#